laysakura/trie-rs/README.md

 ## Rust Version Supports

-trie-rs is continuously tested with these Rust versions in Travis CI:
+`trie-rs` is continuously tested with these Rust versions in with the github CI:

 - 1.33.0
 - Latest stable version

 So it expectedly works with Rust 1.33.0 and any newer versions.

-Older versions may also work, but are not tested or guaranteed.
+Older versions may also work but are not tested or guaranteed.

 ## Contributing